 - Healthy Thumbprint Cookies

-Here is the best recipe for soft and Chewy Gingersnap Cookies!
-They’re so easy to make, and just as healthy as they are delicious.
+Here is the best recipe for a soft and chewy Gingersnaps Cookie!
+They’re so easy to make and just as healthy as they are delicious.
+Also way better than store-bought!
+Pairs well with other healthy cookies like Molasses Breakfast Cookies and Healthy No Bake Cookies.

 - Prep Time: 70 minutes